Bheki Cele: 1994-2009: KwaZulu-Natal government

 In the 1994 elections, Cele was elected to the KwaZulu-Natal Provincial Legislature.
 During his time in the legislature, he served as Chairperson of the Portfolio Committee on Safety and Security and later as the chairperson of chairpersons.
 From 2004, he was member of the Executive Council (MEC) for Transport, Community Safety and Liaison in KwaZulu-Natal.

 2009-present: National government

 In July 2009, he was appointed National Commissioner of the South African Police Service (SAPS).
 He was fired in June 2012, following allegations that he had been involved in unlawful property deals.
 Thereafter, he was Deputy Minister of Agriculture, Forestry and Fisheries from May 2014 until late February 2018, when President Cyril Ramaphosa appointed him Minister of Police in his first cabinet reshuffle.
 Reaction to Cele's appointment was mixed.
+He was reappointed as police minister following the 2019 general election.
+Cele lost his seat in the National Assembly at the 2024 general election.

 ANC membership

 Cele remains a member of the African National Congress (ANC), and currently serves in its chief executive organ, the National Executive Committee.
 For a period in the mid-1990s, he was safety and security spokesman for the party's KwaZulu-Natal branch, and in the 2000s he served as party chairman in the eThekwini region.
 In the 2000s, Cele was characterised as an ally of Jacob Zuma.
 However, during the hotly contested ANC leadership elections of 2017, he aligned himself with Cyril Ramaphosa and against Nkosazana Dlamini-Zuma.